You Earned a Ticket!

 The cost of providing special education accommodations has risen over time, driven in significant part by increasing rates of severe autism.
 In late 2019, the California Legislative Analyst Office delivered an overview of special education systems to provide lawmakers with high-level policy guidance.
 It's a really important report, rather overlooked because it arrived at about the same time as a certain virus.

 Among other findings, the report documents an important pattern about the grade in which schools identify student disabilities.
-By discovering issues earlier, the state can hope that districts will address them earlier and more effectively in the future.
+By discovering issues earlier, districts can address them earlier and more effectively.

 Source: California Legislative Office (LAO)

 States use varying processes to identify students that qualify for accommodations, and the percentage of students identified varies, too.
 Nationally, about 15% of students have an IEP.
-California districts identify fewer special education students, about 13% of enrollment as of 2020, according to KidsData.org.
+California districts identified fewer special education students, about 13% of enrollment in 2020, according to KidsData.org.
+(Note: This was the most recent data available as of March 2024.
+Kidsdata draws on data from NCES at a slight lag.)

 According to the LAO report, the average annual cost of educating a student with disabilities is almost triple the cost to educate a student without disabilities.